JulieMontoya/BCP_design/sideways/README.md

     PLP                     \  Restore processor status .safe_return
     RTS
+.page_in_bcp
+    PHP                     \  Save processor status
+    PHA                     \  Save accumulator
+    LDA &F4
+    STA restore_basic+1     \  This is legit; we are in RAM LDA #SW_BANK_NO
+    STA &F4                 \  RAM copy of selected bank STA romsel              \  Hardware bank select
+    PLA                     \  Restore accumulator
+    PLP                     \  Restore processor status
+    RTS
 ```
+This is the first section; which selects the sideways ROM slot with our
+program, pushing the processor status byte and accumulator to the stack
+and restoring them afterwards so that we will enter the routine with P,
+A, X and Y intact.
+Note that the value read from &F4 is stored right
+into the operand of a later `LDA #` instruction!
+This honestly seemed
+as good a place as any to put it: it isn't taking up an extra byte
+anywhere else, and we **know** this location is writable.

+The address in sideways memory to be called should have been written over
+the operand of this `JSR` instruction before we started.

-This is just the reverse of the sideways ROM selection code.
-The operand
+`page_in_basic` is just the reverse of the sideways ROM selection code.
-in the `LDA #12` instruction was overwritten earlier with the value read
+The operand in the `LDA #12` instruction was overwritten earlier with the
-from &F4 at the beginning, and now this bank gets selected -- taking care
+value read from &F4 at the beginning, and now this bank gets selected --
-to preserve P and A -- before we return.
+taking care to preserve P and A -- before we return.

-Finally we use this code to call a sideways ROM routine from BASIC:
+We can use this code to call a sideways ROM routine from BASIC:

 ```
 14070DEFFNusr(M%)